 Flossie Hall and Moni Jefferson Unite to Help Military Spouses create Their Own American Dreams SNIPPET #130 Flossie Hall has never taken a business class in her life

-Life Lessons and Knee-Slapping Laughs with Travis Mills SNIPPET #127 If Travis Mills starts a story with, “We were drinking whiskey,” you know it’s going to be a
+Life Lessons and Knee-Slapping Laughs with SSG Travis Mills SNIPPET #127 If Army Staff Sergeant Travis Mills starts a story with, “We were drinking whiskey,” you know it’s going

 Do you think the American Dream Is Still Possible Now?

 We are pleased to report that the American dream is alive and well for an overwhelming majority of Americans.

 If you’re struggling to realize your American Dream we suggest you start learning from those who’ve already achieved it!
 We’re going to say it again; There is immense power in proximity.

 Is it people like Bedros Keuilian, Elena Cardone, Patrick Bet-David, Travis Mills, Roland Frasier, Taya Kyle, Tyler Merritt, Kent Clothier, Larry Broughton, Daniel Alarik, Max Martini, Steve Sims, or Marie Cosgrove?